EverseDevelopment/.github/profile/README.md

 </p>

 ## About Us
 Welcome to [e-verse](https://www.e-verse.com/)!
-We are innovators in the AEC sector, dedicated to developing software that revolutionizes architectural designs, engineering projects, and construction works that are managed and executed.
+We are innovators in the AEC sector, dedicated to developing software that revolutionizes architectural design, engineering projects, and construction management and execution.

 ## Our Projects
-Here are some of our exciting projects:
+Here are some of our exciting experimental projects:

 - **[Revit glTF Exporter](https://github.com/EverseDevelopment/revit-glTF-exporter)**: Revit addin to export glTF files.
 - **[Viewer IFC Hand Tracker](https://github.com/EverseDevelopment/Snack.Viewer.IFC-Handtracker)**: An IFC viewer with image recognition applied to the camera for controlling the rotation of the model.
-- **[APS Dashboard](https://github.com/EverseDevelopment/Snack.APS.StaticWebsite.Dashboard)**: An Autodesk Forge static app to render model's data using chart.js
+- **[APS Dashboard](https://github.com/EverseDevelopment/Snack.APS.StaticWebsite.Dashboard)**: An Autodesk Forge static app to render model data using chart.js.
-- **[AEC Works](https://aecworks.e-verse.com/)**: A dynamic directory of cutting-edge AEC Startups that are redefining the Contech ecosystem
+- **[AEC Works](https://aecworks.e-verse.com/)**: A dynamic directory of cutting-edge AEC Startups that are redefining the Contech ecosystem.

 ## Our Blog
-If you want to learn more about what we do, you can access our [BLOG](https://e-verse.com/blog-articles/)
+If you want to learn more about what we do, you can access our [blog](https://e-verse.com/blog-articles/).

 <p align="center" width="100%">
     <a href="https://e-verse.com/blog-articles/">